Fascism in Bulgaria: Interpretations in North Macedonia

 Bulgarian policemеn and soldiers deporting Macedonian Jews in 1943.
 Many of them were recruited Macedonian Slavs, regarded by the authorities as Bulgarians.
 Bulgaria insists on the rescue of its Jews, and compares their destiny to the killing of the Jews in Bulgarian-occupied territories.

 During the Second World War, the Kingdom of Bulgaria occupied the territory of what is today North Macedonia, then Yugoslav province called Vardar Banovina, where domestic policy of forced Serbianisation was implemented since the Balkan wars.
 There are evidences, initially the Slavic population greeted Bulgarian army with great enthusiasm, as an effect of the previous repressive Serbian rule, while pro-Bulgarian feelings in it prevailed.
 However, afterwards the Bulgarian regime started a policy of Bulgarianization, they set up some youth organisations inspired by fascist ideas.
 Thus estranging the population as the occupation went on.
 Macedonian historiography considers this period as the "Bulgarian fascist occupation" and have glorified the communist resistance there which was weak until 1943.
 Bulgaria switched sides in the war in September 1944, and almost all of that area was cleansed of German units by the Bulgarian army, by which the local population, calmly accepted the Bulgarian military presence as a result of the idea of a future federation between Yugoslavia and Bulgaria that was being promoted.
 Although the Bulgarian army drove the Germans out of this region then, today the Macedonian historiography has played down its role.

 Anton Kozarov, Dimitar Chkatrov, Petar Dumev, the Bulgarian Minister of Internal Affairs Petar Gabrovski, Dimitar Gyuzelov and other local Bulgarian officials in Skopje, doing the fascist salute.

 This historical narrative was developed in post-WWII Yugoslav Macedonia and became one of the milestones of the nation-building process there, which is based till today on a deeply anti-Bulgarian stance.
 The Macedonian communist authorities did a lot to equate the terms Bulgarian and Bulgarophile with "fascist occupier".
 After the Fall of communism, Macedonian historiography did not significantly revise its communist past, because the very Macedonian nation was a result of the communist policies.
 The last leader of the pro-Bulgarian Internal Macedonian Revolutionary Organization - Ivan Mihailov, and its activity during the interwar period, including the failed attempt to establish a pro-German Macedonian puppet-state in 1944, are also regarded as "fascist".
 Per the Holocaust the Macedonian historians have built a narrative of the common suffering and powerlessness of the locals to confront "Bulgarian fascists" in the context of a ruthless occupation.
 Although filled with 'sympathy' for the Jews, the Macedonians were powerless to prevent their deportation.
 Paradoxically, in North Macedonia, which declared independence in 1991, the issue of war reparations payment by Bulgaria has been raised, although this case was settled in 1947 between Yugoslavia and Bulgaria.
+According to a secret report of the German consul in Skopje to the German legation in Sofia dated March 18, 1943, the local population fully welcomed the internment of the Jews.